MicrosoftDocs/memdocs/memdocs/intune/apps/apps-win32-add.md

    - **Enforce script signature check**: Select **Yes** to verify that a trusted publisher has signed the script, which will allow the script to run with no warnings or prompts displayed.
 The script will run unblocked.
 Select **No** (default) to run the script without signature verification.

    The Intune agent checks the results from the script.
 It reads the values written by the script to the STDOUT stream, the standard error (STDERR) stream, and the exit code.
-If the script exits with a nonzero value, the script fails and the application detection status is not installed.
+If the script exits with a nonzero value, the script fails and the application detection status isn't installed.
 If the exit code is zero and STDOUT has data, the application detection status is installed.

    > [!NOTE]
    > We recommend encoding your script as UTF-8.
 When the script exits with the value of **0**, the script execution was successful.
 The second output channel indicates that the app was detected.
 STDOUT data indicates that the app was found on the client.
 We don't look for a particular string from STDOUT.